inbo/oscibio/_posts/2015-05-08-broedvogels-data-published.md

 background: /assets/backgrounds/2015-05-08-broedvogels-data-published.jpg
 date: 2015-05-08 14:10
 author: Peter Desmet
-categories: [LifeWatch, biodiversity.be, open data, GBIF]
+tags: [LifeWatch, biodiversity.be, open data, GBIF]
 ---

 We have just published the observation data used for the in 2004 published "Atlas van de Vlaamse broedvogels 2000-2002":